 Whether or not you like to eat red cabbage, you are going to love doing science with it by making your own red cabbage pH indicator.
 This is an amazing kitchen science experiment that turns solutions different colors as if by magic!
-Making a red cabbage pH indicator is a fantastic way to introduce children to acid/base chemistry.
+Making a red cabbage indicator is a fantastic STEM activity to introduce children to acid/base chemistry.

 Make a Red Cabbage pH Indicator